NoneShen/Poly-document/new_chain/relayer/relayer.md

   poly tx queue size: 0
   ```

-## Other Notes
+## 3. Other Notes
 - Please follow guide [here](new_chain/launch_and_test/launch.md#3-deploy-relayers) for deployment.
-- Wallet balance should be checked regularly to avoid out of fee balance issue.
+- Check your wallet balance regularly to avoid problems caused by insufficient balance.
-- Mulitple wallet accounts can be created to increase message relay throughout.
+- Mulitple wallet accounts could be created to increase message relay in the whole procedure.
-- Poly chain wallet signer address is permission controlled, so before run the relayer, the poly chain wallet should be requested.
+- Request a poly chain wallet before run the relayer, as signature in poly chain wallet is permission-controlled.